MattScarthSaunders/discovery_service-techtest/README.md

 In a terminal at the root of the project repo, run: `npm i`

-## Run App
+## Run Dev

 You can run the app in a couple of ways.
 For dev mode (watch-mode compile, containerised db and a live local server), you can use:

-`npm run start:dev`
+`npm run dev`

+## Run Demo

-For a containerised version with with availability for multiple discovery service instances, you can use:
+For a containerised demo version with with availability for multiple discovery service instances and load balancing, you can use:

 `npm start`

-Note: this second way will not identify code changes until restarted.

-Both ways will log startup information in the terminal, including the port that is being listened on.
+To interact with the demo you can use tools like Postman [download](https://www.postman.com/downloads/) [vsc extension](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode) [web](https://identity.getpostman.com/login).

+Refer to the [swagger](https://app.swaggerhub.com/apis-docs/MSCARSAUND/ubio-tech_test/1.0.0) and use `http://localhost:3000` as the base url for the request.

 ## Stop App

 Kill the app in the terminal with your usual command (`ctrl+c` usually).
 Again, you should see confirmation in the terminal, this time that it has ceased running.

-Run `npm stop` if running containerised version.
-Dev mode will auto-close
+Run `npm stop` if running standard non-dev version.

 ## Test